Super-Protocol/docs/docs/cli/commands/offers/add-slot.md

 Creates an additional [requirement slot](/fundamentals/slots#requirements) for an <a id="offer"><span className="dashed-underline">offer</span></a>.

-Refer to the [Providers and Offers] guide to create the initial offer requirements.

 **Important:** This command requires SPCTL with a [provider configuration file](/cli/#configure-spctl-for-providers).

 ## Syntax